Ihre Katze uriniert viel? Das steckt dahinter

 There can be many causes of polyuria.
 The cat's urinary tract is often responsible for the increased excretion of urine.
 The underlying diseases are not necessarily life-threatening, but should always be taken very seriously in order to intervene as early as possible.

-Urinary stones
+urinary stones

 Urinary stones - also known as struvite stones or uroliths - are minerals from the urine that have accumulated and form crystals.
 They can cause damage to the urinary tract, just like the cystitis described above.
 If there are only small urinary stones in the cat's urinary tract, they can be excreted with sufficient fluid intake and a special diet .
 Polyuria is therefore a reaction of the body to flush out the urinary stones.
-If the urinary stones are too large, they can lead to a blockage of the urinary tract and, in the worst case, to the rupture of the affected urinary tract.
+If the urinary stones are too large, they can possibly lead to a blockage of the urinary tract and, in the worst case, to the rupture of the affected urinary tract.
 If you suspect urinary stones, do not hesitate to see a vet.

-Renal insufficiency
+renal insufficiency

 Another condition you should consider if your cat urinates a lot is renal insufficiency .
 This is a limitation of kidney function.
 The kidneys are responsible for regulating fluid and electrolyte balance, among other things.
 A malfunction often results in polyuria.